-The ATO views crypto investors in one of two ways - either as an investor or as a trader.
+The ATO generally views crypto hodlers in one of two ways - either as an investor or as a trader.
 The category you fall into dictates the way you’re taxed.

 So how do you know which you are?
-Well, the ATO has some guidance.
+Well, the ATO has guidance.

-We’ve got a whole guide on how crypto is taxed for individual investors, but in brief, a crypto investor is exactly what it sounds like - an individual investing in a future return.
-In this instance, an individual investor who buys, trades and sells cryptocurrencies with the goal of gradually building wealth over a long period of time.
+We’ve got a complete guide on how crypto is taxed for individual investors, but in brief, a crypto investor is exactly what it sounds like - an individual investing in a future return.
+In this instance, an individual investor who buys, trades, and sells cryptocurrencies with the goal of gradually building wealth over a long period of time.

-Meanwhile a crypto trader is an individual actively investing in the crypto market to generate an income, both short and long-term, who is essentially operating a business set up.
-This could include regular day trading to generate short-term gains, crypto mining, running a crypto exchange and more.
+Meanwhile, a crypto trader is an individual actively investing in the crypto market to generate an income, both short and long-term, who is essentially operating a business setup.
+This could include regular day trading to generate short-term profit, crypto mining, running a crypto exchange, and more.

 The ATO says not all investors acquiring and disposing of crypto will be considered traders.
-They state the following indicates that you’re carrying on business:
+They state the following factors may indicate you’re carrying on a business: